apache/tomcat/README.md

 [PoweredBy wiki page](https://wiki.apache.org/tomcat/PoweredBy).

-Apache Tomcat, Tomcat, Apache, the Apache feather, and the Apache Tomcat project logo are trademarks of the Apache Software Foundation.
+Apache Tomcat, Tomcat, Apache, the Apache feather, and the Apache Tomcat project logos are trademarks of the Apache Software Foundation.

 ### Get It